Soybean response to standing water and saturated soils

 - Vegetative growth stages.
 Excess water during vegetative stages usually causes less injury than waterlogging during the reproductive and grain filling stages.
 Short-term waterlogging (2 to 3 days) at V2 to V4 can cause yield reductions of 0% to 50%, depending on soil texture, variety, and subsequent weather.
 Yield reductions from waterlogging during the early vegetative stages have been attributed to reduced plant population and shorter plants with reduced branching and fewer pods per plant.

-- We’re a long ways from the reproductive stages at the moment, but for the record, waterlogging for 2 to 3 days at R2 usually causes greater yield reductions than if it occurs during the vegetative stages.
+- We are a long way from the reproductive stages at the moment, but for the record, waterlogging for 2 to 3 days at R2 usually causes greater yield reductions than if it occurs during the vegetative stages.
 Waterlogging at R1 reduced the number of pods per node.
 At R5, yield reductions have been attributed to reduced seed size.

 Duration of soil saturation